ultimaterpa/urpatimeout/README.md

 # urpatimeout
-Extension for setting timeouts in [UltimateRPA](https://www.ultimaterpa.com).
+Urpatimeout is a module for managing timeouts inside [UltimateRPA](https://www.ultimaterpa.com) scripts.
 It helps you with setting up and measuring time limits:
-- for multiple searches,
+- for multiple searches
-- for the whole robotization script.
+- for the whole or part of the script

 ## Install